2022–23 ŠK Slovan Bratislava season

-The 2022–23 season is ŠK Slovan Bratislava's 17th consecutive in the top flight of Slovak football.
+The 2022–23 season was ŠK Slovan Bratislava's 17th consecutive in the top flight of Slovak football.

-Slovan are defending their league title for the fourth successive year.
+Slovan successfully defended their league title, winning it for a record-extending fifth consecutive time.

-In addition to the domestic league, they will also compete in the Slovak Cup.
+In addition to the domestic league, Slovan also competed in the Slovak Cup.
+However, for the second consecutive year, they lost in a final.

-As league champion from the previous season, Slovan qualified for the UEFA Champions League.
-They were eliminated in the second qualifying round.
-Subsequently, Slovan competed in this season's edition of the UEFA Europa League, but were eliminated in the third qualifying round.
+As the league champions from the previous season, Slovan qualified for the UEFA Champions League.
+However, they were eliminated in the second qualifying round.
+Subsequently, Slovan participated in this season's edition of the UEFA Europa League but were eliminated in the third qualifying round.
+Slovan automatically advanced to the UEFA Conference League, where they topped their group, ensuring their participation in the Round of 16.
+This was also the first time since the famous year of 1969 when Slovan played in a European competition during the spring part of the season.

 The season covers the period from 1 June 2022 to 31 May 2023.